Adversarial Machine Learning: Bayesian Perspectives: Introduction

-Stemming from the pioneering work in adversarial classification (AC) in \cite{adversarialClassification2004}, the prevailing paradigm in AML to model the confrontation between learning-based systems and adversaries has been game theory \citep{menache2011network}.
-This entails well-known common knowledge (CK) hypothesis \citep{hargreaves2004game} which are doubtful in security applications as adversaries try to hide and conceal information.

-As pointed out in \cite{fan2019selective}, there is a need for a principled framework that guarantees robustness of ML against adversarial manipulations in a principled way.
-In this paper we aim at formulating such framework.
-After providing an overview of key concepts and methods in AML emphasising the underlying game theoretic assumptions, we suggest an alternative formal Bayesian decision theoretic approach based on Adversarial Risk Analysis (ARA), illustrating it in supervised and reinforcement learning problems.
-We end up with a research agenda for the proposed framework.
+After providing an overview of key concepts and methods in AML emphasizing the underlying game theoretic assumptions, we suggest an alternative formal Bayesian decision theoretic framework based on Adversarial Risk Analysis (ARA, \citealp{adversarialRiskAnalysis2009}) and illustrate it in supervised learning settings.
+We end by suggesting a research agenda.